 It depends on your household size/number of your dependents.
 Typically, chapter 7 bankruptcy qualification is based on your gross income received during the last six months prior to filing.
 If your income is under the California median income level for your household size, you qualify for filing chapter 7.
 If your income is over the median income level, then you must pass the “Means Test” calculation in order to file chapter 7 bankruptcy.
-This is a very complex issue which will be discussed in detail during your free consultation.
+This is a very complex issue which will be discussed in detail during your consultation.

 Will my employer or landlord find out if I file bankruptcy?

 Bankruptcy is a matter of public record.
 If somebody really wants to know, they can find out by going to the courthouse or perhaps by conducting some on-line research or other investigative work.
 However, it is not typically published in newspapers, as foreclosures are.
 The bankruptcy laws do not require your employer or landlord to receive notification about your bankruptcy filing unless you owe them money or you have an executory (performance still due) contract or unexpired lease with them.

 Should I put my house or car into somebody else’s name before I file bankruptcy?

 No!
 This would likely be a fraudulent transfer and may cause major issues!